hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/invariants.md

-## (invariants)=

-Invariants
+# Invariants

 Invariants describe a property of the state of a contract that is always expected to hold.

-{caution} Certain features of invariants are {term}unsound: the invariant can be verified by the Prover, but it may still be possible for the contract to violate it.
-The possible sources of unsoundness are {ref}preserved, {ref}invariant-filters, and {ref}invariant-revert.
-Invariant proofs are also unsound if some of the methods are filtered out using the {ref}--method or {ref}--parametric_contracts flags.
+Caution: Certain features of invariants are unsound: the invariant can be verified by the Prover, but it may still be possible for the contract to violate it.
+The possible sources of unsoundness are preserved, invariant-filters, and invariant-revert.
+Invariant proofs are also unsound if some of the methods are filtered out using the --method or --parametric_contracts flags.
 See the linked sections for details.

-{contents}

-Syntax
+# Syntax

 The syntax for invariants is given by the following EBNF grammar:

-invariant ::= "invariant" id [ "(" params ")" ] expression [ "filtered" "{" id "->" expression "}" ] [ "{" { preserved_block } "}"
+invariant ::= "invariant" id [ "(" params ")" ] expression [ "filtered" "{" id "->" expression "}" ] [ "{" { preserved_block } "}" ]
 preservedblock ::= "preserved" [ mepodsignature ] [ "wip" "(" params ")" ] block
 mepodsignature ::= [ contractname "." ] id "(" [ evmtype [ id ] { "," evmtype [ id ] } ] ")" | "fallback" "(" ")"
 contractname ::= id | ""

-See {doc}basics for the id production, {doc}expr for the expression production, and {doc}statements for the block production.
+See basics for the id production, expr for the expression production, and statements for the block production.

-Overview
+# Overview

 In CVL, an invariant is a property of the contract state that is expected to be true whenever a contract method is not currently executing.
 This kind of invariant is sometimes called a "representation invariant".